 ELIGIBILITY CRITERIA

-Applicants to the master's of science programs in Civil Engineering - Structural Engineering are required to have a bachelor’s degree or be in the process of completing a bachelor's degree.
-Degrees in any engineering or engineering-related disciplines are frequently represented among our program applicants, including but not limited to the following:
+Applicants to the Master of Science program in Civil Engineering - Structural Engineering must have a bachelor’s degree or be in the process of completing a bachelor's degree.
+Most applicants have degrees in engineering or closely related fields, such as Civil Engineering, Structural Engineering, and Transportation Engineering.

 APPLICATION REQUIREMENTS